 The first UN conference on man and the environment was in 1972, we saw those pictures of spaceship earth, our finite world, in 1968.
 That is a working lifetime ago.
 We’ve made some progress, but the problems get larger faster than we can deal with them – we’re losing the race.

 How to measure/quantify responsible tourism on a destination level?

 There is no way of measuring responsibility, you can report what people are doing and how successfully they are tackling the issues that matter locally.

 Too much effort is being put into creating frameworks for measuring destination sustainability holistically – we need to focus on monitoring and reporting on the local issues that matter, the ones that need to be managed.
 They got that right in Calvia in the nineties.

 Which issues do destinations struggle most with in terms of sustainability, and how can they overcome those?

 The big challenge at the destination level is to create and maintain the partnership among and between businesses, communities and the different spheres and agencies of government – good political skills are required to identify and agree the issues, agree a solution and then to engage all the partners in making the changes.

 Thank you, Harold.

-Enjoyed our interview with Professor Harold Goodwin on the past and future of responsible tourism?
-Share and spread the word!
+Enjoyed our interview with Harold Goodwin on the past and future of responsible tourism?
+Spread the word!